helal-abbas/Ory-Auth-Angular/README.md

-ory/kratos sdk for javascript/typescript/angular
+# ory/kratos sdk for Angular
-# AngularApp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.1.